-Storage of Dry Ice
+Storage of Dry Ice During Operations

-- Ground-Dry Ice is stored in storage boxes with the lids kept tightly sealed and only opened when necessary. - Mosquitoes
+- Dry Ice is stored on the ground in storage boxes with the lids kept tightly sealed and only opened when necessary. - Mosquitoes can be an issue with the storage box.

-Advantages of Dry Ice
+Advantages of Using Dry Ice

-- Works immediately
+- Works immediately.

-- Requires less anticipation
+- Requires less anticipation.

-- Creates high concentrations of crystals
+- Creates high concentrations of crystals.

-- Works at any temperature colder than 0 °C
+- Works at any temperature colder than 0 °C.

-- Smaller (warmer) clouds can be treated more effectively with dry ice than with ejectable flares.